OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Learning_path_course_Course_editor.md

 Learning path courses can be configured to be followed sequentially or in any order by learners.
 The basic setting is set on the top course element, which is automatically created when a course is created.
 This setting then initially applies to the entire course.

+Examples and a further introduction can also be found in our [Whitepaper for learning path courses (download here)](assets/Whitepaper_Lernpfadkurse_final.pdf).

 ![Basic setting learning path](assets/learning_path_structure.png)

 If certain areas of the course are to be given a different setting, this can be done by adding and configuring the course element "Structure".
 The selected setting will then apply to all course elements subordinate to this [course element "Structure"](../learningresources/Course_Element_Structure.md).
 For example, a course can be configured as sequential by default, but a certain area in the course can be permanently accessed in any order.